 \subsection{The surface code}

 It is convenient to describe the surface code using the stabilizer formalism.
-A quantum error-correcting code protects a logical subspace, or code space, which is spanned by code states $|\psi\rangle$.
-Code states lie in the common $+1$ eigenvalue eigenspace of the elements of the stabilizer group $\mathcal{S} \subset \mathcal{P}^{ \otimes n} $; an Abelian subgroup of the Pauli group $\mathcal{P}$ acting on $n$ qubits such that $-1 \not \in \mathcal{S}$, where $\mathcal{P} = \langle i, X,Z \rangle $ is the Pauli group generated by the standard Pauli matrices with eigenvalues $\pm 1 $.
-The stabilizer formalism also specifies canonically anti-commuting pairs of logical Pauli operators $\overline{X}_j,\,\overline{Z}_j \in \mathcal{L}$.
-Logical operators perform non-trivial rotations on states in the code subspace.
-These are operators that commute with the stabilizer group, but are not themselves elements of the stabilizer group.
+A quantum error-correcting code protects a logical subspace, or code space $\mathcal{C}$, which is spanned by code states $|\psi\rangle$.
+Code states lie in the common $+1$ eigenvalue eigenspace of the elements of the stabilizer group $\mathcal{S} \subset \mathcal{P}^{ \otimes n} $; an Abelian subgroup of the $n$-qubit Pauli group such that $-\mathds{1} \not \in \mathcal{S}$.
+Specifically, we have the code space